alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 #.
 Restart the Django application by navigating to the Apache bin
    directory, ``/home/<username>/webapps/bmon_django/apache2/bin`` and
    then executing the command ``./start``.

+#.
+Note that there is a shell script that performs these upgrade tasks and
+   restarts the server.
+The script is ``update.sh`` and is located in the root BMON directory: ``$HOME/webapps/bmon_django/bmon``.
+If you need to edit values in the ``settings.py`` file, then you should use the manual upgrade steps to avoid the restart of the server that will occur with the shell script.

 Maintaining the Sensor Reading Database
 ---------------------------------------